Natural Sciences at Cambridge

 Many students discover a passion for the new subjects that they start in the first year, such as Earth Sciences or Materials Science, and continue with these in subsequent years.

 In Year 2 (Part IB), you choose three subjects from 19 options available.
-Some build directly on Part IA and some introduce what are essentially new areas.
+Some build directly on Part IA subjects and some introduce what are essentially new areas.

 Most students pursue a single advanced subject in Year 3 (Part II), concentrating on specific areas and undertaking a research project or dissertation in that field.
 Alternatively, in Year 3 you can take the broader Biological and Biomedical Sciences option or the Physical Sciences option.